CyrilPeponnet/cyrilpeponnet.github.com/_posts/2014-09-18-diving-into-python-memory.md

 {'domain': 5, 'features': 6, 'success': 6, 'iq': 11, 'capabilities': 2, 'item': 34, 'groups': 2, 'stream:stream': 11, 'users': 2}
 ```

-We see that Node with *item* as **name** is almost 50% of the Nodes, let’s see how they are referenced:
+We see that Node with *item* as **name** represent almost 50% of the Nodes, let’s see how they are referenced:

-Gather the item togethers
+Gather the item together:

 ```python
 In : items=[]